What should i do if i want to try forex trading?

 Continuously Learn and Adapt

-• As you gain experience, explore more advanced strategies, such as swing trading, scalping, or algorithmic trading.
+• As you gain experience, explore more advanced strategies, such as swing trading, scalping, position trading, or algorithmic methods, but test them thoroughly before live application.

 Final Thoughts